ryan-singleton/Sharpener-Stratus/README.md

 ## Contributing

 This is the early stages of this project, so it may not be the best time yet to get involved, but as the shape of this effort begins to flesh out, you may find yourself wanting to contribute.
 It is most welcome.
-It is a large API and will likely require responsiveness on our part so that we can stay up to date with the current version of the API.
+It is a large API that will likely require responsiveness on our part so that we can stay up to date with the current version of the API.
 Help will be most appreciated as the maintainability of this project grows more imposing.